UKLLC/Guidebook/ukllc_book/docs/user_guide/RulesForResearchers.md

 ### 8. Presenting/publishing your results
-You must only include data in papers/presentations that have been approved through UK LLC's output review process - [**see Moving files in and out guide**](MovingFilesInAndOut.md).
+You must only include data in papers/presentations that have been approved through UK LLC's output review process - [**see Moving files in and out guide**](../user_guide/MovingFilesInAndOut.md).

-You must share all papers and similar outputs with UK LLC for review at least two weeks prior to submission for publication - [**see Publishing or presenting your research guide**](PublishingYourResearch.md).
+You must share all papers and similar outputs with UK LLC for review at least two weeks prior to submission for publication - [**see Publishing or presenting your research guide**](../user_guide/PublishingYourResearch.md).

 ## Penalties for researchers
-You must adhere to the terms of the **DAA and DURA** at all times.
+You must adhere to the terms of the **Data Access Agreemt (DAA)** and **Data User Responsibilities Agreement (DURA)** at all times.
 The DAA is a **legally binding contract**.
 Current and future access is at risk for you, your team and your organisation if you do not abide by the terms of these agreements.
 Serious breaches of these terms may be subject to prosecution to the full extent of civic or criminal law.